Strict PAYE obligations exist for employers in the UK.

-Ongoing tracking of business visitors is required to make the annual reports and to reduce the reconciliation exercise that can be needed at the end of the UK tax year.
-Having a responsible tax strategy that includes strengthening of controls around the compliance risks posed by business visitors is a key component of ensuring that your business is not at risk of reputational harm.
+Ongoing tracking of your business visitors is needed to make the annual reports and reduce the complex reconciliation exercise at the end of the tax year.
+A growing number of businesses are implementing traveller tracking technology to demonstrate a robust approach in this area.
+A key component of ensuring that your business is not at risk of reputational harm is to have a responsible tax strategy that includes controls around the compliance risks posed by your business visitors.

 Top tips for completing your Short Term Business Visitor reporting